 Advertising phones as water-resistant is a wonderfully effective tactic, because it makes people believe that they’re actually waterproof.
 But they’re not.

 The water-resistance of iPhones are rated by Ingress Progression, which is called an IP rating.
 This rating tells customers exactly how water and dust-resistant their phone is, with different specifications for each rating.

 iPhones before the 6s are not rated.
-The iPhone 7, 8, X, and XR are IP67.
+The iPhone 7, 8, X, XR, and SE 2 are IP67.
 This means that these phones are dust-resistant and water-resistant when submerged up to 1 meter in water or less.

-Apple also states that the iPhone XS, iPhone XS Max, and iPhone XR are can withstand spills from common household drinks like beer, coffee, juice, soda, and tea.
+Apple also states that IP68 iPhones can withstand spills from common household drinks like beer, coffee, juice, soda, and tea.